Keeping Your Personal Information Secure Offline

 Use Security Software

-Install anti-virus software, anti-spyware software, and a firewall.
+Install antivirus software and a firewall.
 Set your preference to update these protections often.
 Protect against intrusions and infections that can compromise your computer files or passwords by installing security patches for your operating system and other software programs.

 Avoid Phishing Emails